-When I first started eating clean and healthier, this Creamy Chocolate Pudding was one of the first raw, vegan dessert recipes I used to make.
+When I first started eating clean and healthier, this Creamy Raw Vegan Chocolate Avocado Pudding was one of the first raw, vegan dessert recipes I used to make.

 However, over the years I’ve tweaked it a little and added something that just takes it over the moon!

-While you can find 5,247 (just kidding!) chocolate pudding/mousse recipes on the internet using basically the same ingredients (avocados, chocolate and a sweetener), I changed mine up and added an entire can of full-fat coconut milk.
+While you can find 25,247 (just kidding!) chocolate pudding/mousse recipes on the internet using basically the same ingredients (avocados, chocolate, and a sweetener), I changed mine up and added full-fat coconut milk.

 It adds an entirely new layer of creaminess to it that makes it hard to believe it’s good for you, unlike highly processed pudding.

-Here are the 11 ingredients in the traditional store-bought pudding cups:
+Here are the ingredients in a popular brand of traditional store-bought pudding cups:

 5 Fast Facts About Avocados:*